Best practices to secure against a data breach

 - Adding middleware (e.g., JBOSS)

-- Removing/instituting new systems that store cardholder data
+- Removing/instituting new systems that store patient data

 Here are some examples of non-significant changes: